 In people over 70, the most common cause is thickening of the valve cusps (called aortic sclerosis).

-The most common cause in the developing world is untreated rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
-This condition is a reaction... read more .
-Rheumatic fever is a rare complication of untreated strep throat Streptococcal Infections Streptococcus (simply called strep) is a common group of bacteria.
+The most common cause in low-resource countries is untreated rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
+Rheumatic fever is a reaction... read more .
+Rheumatic fever is a rare complication of untreated strep throat Streptococcal Infections What are streptococcal infections?
+Streptococcus, simply called strep, is a common group of bacteria.
 Different types of strep cause different diseases.
-Most often they cause sore throat (strep throat) or skin infections... read more that children can get.
+Most often they cause sore throat or... read more that children can get.

 What are the symptoms of aortic stenosis?

 Children who have aortic stenosis caused by a birth defect may not have symptoms until they become adults.

 Chest tightness when you exercise

 Fainting without any warning signs such as dizziness or light-headedness